camunda/blog.camunda.org/content/post/2015/10/camunda-posse-new-blog.md

 I was delighted when [Daniel](//twitter.com/meyerdan) asked me to *valify* (as Robert says) the **Camunda BPM Team Blog** and make it fit our **CI** (nope, for once, this ain't meaning _Continuous Integration_).
-Here's the little story about that work… erm… fun and some showoff about the new blog features.
+Here's the little story about that work… erm… fun and some show-off about the new blog features.
 <!--more-->

 # Who, nowadways, wants to write HTML?